-IMAGE DESCRIPTION: Picture of Michelle Buckland sitting on a couch in a leapord dress with her hand on her chin.
+Image Description: Picture of Michelle Buckland sitting on a couch in a leopard dress with her hand on her chin.

 Michelle Buckland’s background in Adult Education reflects over 20 years including the methodologies, theory and principles.
 Some examples are the: